-- Recommend central collective bargaining mandates to the Board. - Provide oversight and guidance to central collective bargaining processes. - Appoint bargaining teams for central collective bargaining with unions, as required. - Provide guidance, advice, and direction to management related to grievances that have a provincial importance or impact. - Monitor developments related to pay equity. - Inform OHA's response to emerging issues and trends in labour relations. - Undertake other activities, as requested by the Board.
+- Recommend central collective bargaining mandates to the Board. - Provide oversight and guidance to central collective bargaining processes. - Appoint bargaining teams for central collective bargaining with unions, as required. - Provide guidance, advice, and direction to management related to grievances that have a provincial importance or impact. - Monitor developments related to pay equity. - Guide the OHA's efforts to address systemic challenges in hospital provision of employee benefits - Provide guidance, advice, and direction to management related to impacts of health system integration on the labour relations environment. - Inform OHA's response to emerging issues and trends in labour relations. - Undertake other activities, as requested by the Board.

 The Committee shall be composed of 8-10 members, including four members of the Board who shall be two from among hospital CEOs and Trustees, OHA Board Chair, and OHA President & CEO.
-External committee members shall include two Chief Human Resources Officers, one Chief Financial Officer, and one clinical executive lead, such as Chief Nursing Executive.
+External committee members shall include a mix of hospital leaders with relevant expertise, including Chief Human Resources Officers, Chief Financial Officers, and clinical executive leads (e.g., Chief Nursing Executive).
 Other members may be appointed at the discretion of the Board.
 Collectively, the Committee shall include members from a cross section of OHA member hospitals.